 Your feet are your base of support and, when not properly supported, it adds to the pressure on your knees, hips, and back.
 So if you are out running in flip flops, the shock absorption that a running shoe provides is not there for your and can lead to injuries, such as plantar fasciitis or Achilles tendinitis.
 Or worse, you can develop a stress fracture for not managing the pressures in your feet.

 When approaching your home workouts, you should be sure to dress and, most importantly, wear the proper athletic shoes.
 The shoes that you would normally wear when you work out.
 This will not only put you in the right mindset for working out, but will also provide you the support and protection you need to make sure you get your workouts in while minimizing the chances or injury.
-A foot or ankle injury is the LAST thing you need during these times.
+A foot or ankle injury is the LAST thing you need when you're working on your fitness levels.

 Don't Wait to Get Your Foot or Ankle Pain Checked Out